ztyyLV/web-twain-docs/info/schedule/Stable.md

 #### Moved

-* The original namespace Dynamsoft.
-WebTwainEnv is renamed to Dynamsoft.DWT.
+* The original namespace `Dynamsoft.WebTwainEnv` is renamed to `Dynamsoft.DWT`.

-* All enumerations are moved under Dynamsoft.DWT.
-For example, Dynamsoft.DWT.EnumDWT_PixelType and EnumDWT_PixelType works in version 16.2 and lower but now it must be written as Dynamsoft.DWT.EnumDWT_PixelType.
+* All enumerations are moved under `Dynamsoft.DWT`.
+For example, `Dynamsoft.EnumDWT_PixelType` and `EnumDWT_PixelType` works in version 16.2 and lower but now it must be written as `Dynamsoft.DWT.EnumDWT_PixelType`.

 #### Others